awsdocs/iam-user-guide/doc_source/getting-started_create-delegated-user.md

 Members of the `PowerUser` group have full access to all services except a few that provide user management actions \(like IAM and Organizations\)\.
 After a predefined period of inactivity \(such as 90 days\) has passed, you can review the services that your group members have accessed\.
 Then you can reduce the permissions of the `PowerUserExampleCorp` policy to include only the services that your team needs\.

-For more information about the service last accessed data, see [Reducing Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.
+For more information about the service last accessed data, see [Refining Permissions Using Service Last Accessed Data](access_policies_access-advisor.md)\.

 ### Reviewing Service Last Accessed Data<a name="getting-started_reduce-permissions-review"></a>